 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease (including cirrhosis), bleeding problems, diabetes, narrow-angle glaucoma, problems with urination, digestion problems (slow bowels), or a history of seizures or mania.
-Tell your doctor if you have heart disease, high or low blood pressure, or low sodium in the blood.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, narrow-angle glaucoma, problems with urination, digestion problems, heart disease, high or low blood pressure, or low sodium in the blood.
 Also tell your doctor if you have a history of seizures.
 Tell your doctor if you smoke or drink alcohol, or if you have a history of drug or alcohol addiction.